BladeZhenLei/Conjecture/README.md

 <br/>
 <strong> Comment </strong>
 <br/>
-This is one form of the Cunningham Chain, it has to do with a particular type of $6k+1$ prime density.
+This is one form of the Cunningham Chain.
+It has to do with a particular type of $6k+1$ prime density.

 ### n+1
 <strong> Fermat Prime Conjecture (open) </strong>